Two heat methods: Slow and Sedative, or Rapid and Euphoric

 Understand Weed Vapes & Find the Right Weed Vape for YOU

 It’s hard to choose between weed vaporizers with so many choices.
 Cannabis vapes must be experienced to fully understand how they behave, and unfortunately there are little to no opportunities to try vaporizers in the wild.
 Thankfully we can learn how a vape extracts our herb, and use that information to determine if it’s ultimately the right weed vape for ourselves.
 We can buy vaporizers with confidence, with the knowledge that we know their performance and capabilities.

 If you have any more questions, or you wish to get more engaged with others who vaporize their herbs, you are welcome to join the 420vapezone Discord.
 We have a friendly community of weed vape enthusiasts who enjoy vaping together and engage in discussions of all kinds.
 Cheers, and happy vaping!

-For more content on cannabis and wax vapes, check out Troy’s separate Twitch and YouTube channels for live discussions and vape sessions, and drop by the 420 VapeZone website for more cannabis vaporizer news and reviews.
+For more content on dry herb vapes and vaping weed, check out Troy’s separate Twitch and YouTube channels for live discussions and vape sessions, and drop by the 420 VapeZone website for more cannabis vaporizer news and reviews.

 Tune in to Think Dank every Friday starting at 9 pm EST/6 pm PST.